 Ah, the touchpad.
 The best thing to come to laptops since the eraser mouse :).
-Touchpads have been around for years and have changed overtime.
+Touchpads have been around for years and have changed over time.
 Most notably, some touchpads no longer have dedicated left and right (mouse) buttons.
 However, you can still click, right-click, drag, and drop with ease using the Chromebook touchpad.
-You can even customize settings you make the touchpad work “your way.”
+You can even customize settings you make the touchpad work “your way.“

 Let’s take a look at some of the common tasks you will use your touchpad to do and some settings that will allow you to customize how the touchpad operates for you and only you.
 Plus, these same settings will follow your account from Chromebook to Chromebook.

-- Change Scrolling Directions
+- Change Scrolling from Traditional to Australian

-How To Right Click Using Chromebook Touchpad
+Easy Way To Right Click Using A Chromebook Touchpad

 Right-clicking is like wiggling your toes, we all take for granted being able to do it until we can’t.
 You CAN right-click using a Chromebook touchpad and it’s easy to do.

 Instead of pushing down (clicking) with one finger on the touchpad, use two fingers at the same time.